 Each description will give a listing of the equipment included, as well as the type and number of cables needed to connect everything together.

-But for those that want an exact recipe to follow, I have created a set of Complete Setup Diagrams that detail every connection and list every component you will need.
+But for those that want an exact recipe to follow, I have created a full set of Complete Setup Diagrams that detail every connection and list every component you will need.

 So if you're looking to get started today I have you covered.